LearnUseZone/rpkgs/code/workflowrsubdirs/README.md

   - 1stly, `workflowr` project needs to be prepared.
       - Relevant steps (together with more information) can be found [here](https://jdblischak.github.io/workflowr/articles/wflow-01-getting-started.html).
-  - Directory `code`
+        Read e.g. about directories:
-      - can be used for codes that might not be appropriate to include in R Markdown format (e.g. for pre-processing the data, or for long-running code).
+          - `code` that can contain also subdirectories.
-      - can contain also subdirectories here.
+          - `docs` that contain all .html files for your website.
+These .html files are built from .Rmd files in directories `analysis` and `code-rmd subdirs`.
   - Following 2 approaches can be used to show results of solutions from directory `code` and keep them organized:
     1. Create associated .Rmd files to directory `analysis` and build